Before you begin

 Picture 3 of 4

-The portfolio — samples of work + online course list
+Portfolio samples and online course list

 One photo of a portfolio with samples of your student’s work.
 If they took online classes, include a copy of the course list or transcript in the same shot.